Oh, the holidays…

 Another option is to help people with their holiday chores.

 For example, around Christmas, you could put an ad on Craigslist offering to hang lights and other decorative items for a fee.

 Many of our holidays coincide with the natural events and weather patterns that call for extra work for many home owners.

-Around Halloween is a great time for a leaf raking business.
-During Christmas you could shovel snow out of driveways.
+Around Halloween for example, is a great time for a leaf raking business.
+During Christmas, you could shovel snow out of driveways.

 Craigslist’s free section is a gold mine!

 There are tons of truly good stuff that people just want to get rid of for some reason.
 All you have to do is pick them up, clean them up, and sell them back on Craigslist, or even eBay.